Vinyl cation: Electrophilic additions

-In the hydrohalogenation of phenylpropene, two different alkene products are formed because of thermodynamic and kinetic effects.
-The linear sp-hybridized vinyl cation may be attacked by the halogen from two different directions.
+In the hydrohalogenation of phenylpropene, two distinct alkene products are formed because of thermodynamic and kinetic effects.
+The linear sp-hybridized vinyl cation may be attacked by the halogen from two directions.
 When attacked from the less sterically hindered side (hydrogen), the E-alkene is produced, attack to the other side forms the Z-alkene.
 Over short time scales, the E-alkene is favored because the attack from the less bulky side is preferred, but over longer times, the more stable (bulky methyl and phenyl groups on opposite sides) Z-alkene is preferred.
 Though the E-alkene is initially formed, it isomerizes to the Z-alkene through a carbocation intermediate the stems from protonation and C-C rotation steps.

 Neighboring groups surround the alkyne can enhance reaction kinetics by interacting with the intermediate via nonclassical approaches like intramolecular interactions.
 An alkyne that is adjacent to a tertiary alcohol forms a four-membered cyclic vinyl cation intermediate in which the oxygen of the hydroxyl group bridges two carbons across two bonds.
 Likewise, a five-membered chloronium ring intermediate is formed from 5-chloro substituted 1-pentynes.
 An unusually shifted product is formed because the intermediate undergoes heterolysis at the C5-Cl position.

 In the electrophilic attack of allenes, it takes place in a manner that prefers to form a terminal adduct and the vinyl cation at the central carbon.
 The polarization of the allene group show that the terminal carbons have a higher electron density and tendency to under nucleophilic attack.
 However, if the terminal end is stabilized by a substituent, an allyl-like cation may form as the electrophile attacks the central carbon.
 Similar to phenyl rings adjacent to vinyl cations, there must be bond rotation to achieve complete resonance stabilization.